isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-information-for-next-of-kin-cpf-monies.md

 The Certificate of Inheritance issued by Syariah Court will list down the beneficiaries and their share of inheritance.<br>

 **9. How can I claim a reimbursement of funeral expenses out of the Deceased’s CPF money?**<br>
-You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s un-nominated CPF monies in the online application form.
+You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s un-nominated CPF money in the online application form.

 Please note that the maximum amount of funeral reimbursement claim allowable for a Deceased is $6,000.

-Only a beneficiary is eligible to claim a reimbursement of funeral expenses from the Deceased’s un-nominated CPF monies.
+Only a beneficiary is eligible to claim a reimbursement of funeral expenses from the Deceased’s un-nominated CPF money.

 You will also have to submit the following supporting documents to us: